Tech-at-DU/We-Sell-Shoes/P03-Client-Showcase/content.md

----
-title: "Client Showcase"
-slug: showcasing-our-clients
----
+# Client Showcase

-Many website, especially ones for startups like to showcase different clients that use their products/software.
+Many websites, especially ones for startups like to showcase different clients that use their products/software.

 We are going to do the same on our landing page.

-# Client markup
+# Client Markup

 Let's start again by adding in some markup of the images of our clients.
 I just grabbed some stock images from the internet as placeholders.